waps101/HfPR/README.md

 At both stages, you have the option of providing a binary foreground mask.
 If you don't wish to use a mask, simply pass all ones the same dimensions as the images.

+If you only want to run the second part of the code, please invoke HfPR.m.
+If you only want to run the first part of the code, please invoke guided_PS.m, and comment out the last line

 Demo Code
 ---------
-For a demo of the code repository, run demo.m.
+For a demonstration of this code repository, please run demo.m.

 Reference
 ---------